developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/about/index.md

 * [SOFTSCAN_TRIGGER](../api/softscantrigger)
 * [SWITCH_TO_PROFILE](../api/switchtoprofile)

-**DataWedge 6.5 continues to enhance its intent launching structure**, which can launch multiple intents (as extras) in a single intent action.
-DataWedge continues to support all original commands using their original syntax.
+**Version 6.6 continues to enhance the DataWedge intent structure**, which can now configure multiple Plug-in settings from a single intent action.
 For details, see the [DataWedge API guide](../api/overview).

 -----